 Hiking to Lower Cliff Lake and Middle Cliff Lake

 Friday afternoon we headed to Lower Cliff Lake and Middle Cliff Lake.
 Too cold to swim, but warm enough to wear shorts.

 Gumboot Saddle and Gumboot Lake

 We camped for two nights on the ridge near Gumboot Saddle within spitting distance of the Pacific Crest Trail.
-The next day we hiked north on the Pacific Crest Trail from our campsite.
+The next day we hiked north from our campsite on the Pacific Crest Trail, with Trinity Alps vistas.

 The next morning we did a cross-country hike down from the Pacific Crest Trail to Picayune Lake, just west of the Trinity Divide.
 There are small stretches of faint trail near the creek that runs into Picayune Lake, and the rest of the way was fairly easy cross-country.
 Very beautiful and wild, and we had it all to ourselves.